High-pressure nervous syndrome: Causes

 HPNS has two components, one resulting from the speed of compression and the other from the absolute pressure.
 The compression effects may occur when descending below 500 ft at rates greater than a few metres per minute, but reduce within a few hours once the pressure has stabilised.
 The effects from depth become significant at depths exceeding 1000 ft and remain regardless of the time spent at that depth.
 All effects are completely reversible on ascent to shallower depths.

 The susceptibility of divers and animals to HPNS varies over a wide range depending on the individual, but has little variation between different dives by the same diver.

 The effect of dissolved helium on an embedded trans-membrane channel has also been studied by molecular modeling tools.
 Those suggest that helium might cause substantial lipid membrane distortion.
 The high hydrostatic pressure itself has a less damaging influence on the membrane, reducing molecular volumes, but leaving the molecular boundary intact.

 Prevention

 It is likely that HPNS cannot be entirely prevented but there are effective methods to delay or change the development of the symptoms.

 Slow rates of compression, or adding stops to the compression, have been found to prevent large initial decrements in performance.
+There is circumstantial evidence suggesting that a high chamber temperature can aggravate HPNS, and that the temperature should be maintained at a comfortable level.

-Including other gases in the Heliox helium–oxygen mixture, such as nitrogen (creating trimix) or hydrogen (producing hydreliox), suppresses the neurological effects.
+Including other gases in the heliox helium–oxygen mixture, such as nitrogen (creating trimix) or hydrogen (producing hydreliox), suppresses the neurological effects.